centau/ecr/docs/api/ecr.md

 - **Details**

-    Copies the first `size` ids into a target array.
+    Copies the first `size` ids from the buffer to a target array.

     If no target array is given, one will be created.